Stormy Daniels' lawyer claims Russian oligarch put $500K in Cohen account

 Vekselberg, who was among the Russian oligarchs sanctioned by the U.S. Treasury Department last month, has not been accused of wrongdoing in connection with either Mueller's investigation of Russian meddling in the 2016 presidential election or a separate probe of Cohen by the U.S. Attorney's office in Manhattan.

-He could not be reached for immediate comment, and Cohen and his attorney did not respond to requests for comment.
+He could not be reached for immediate comment, and Cohen declined to comment after reviewing Avenatti's dossier.

 Avenatti also said he had uncovered: